esoh/fitzpo-old/README.md

 1. `cd fitzpo` to go to base directory
 1. `npm i` to install dependencies

+### Setting up MySQL and other credentials
+1. Enter your MySQL credentials in `fitzpo/root/backend/config/config.js`

 ### Running both website and backend server
 1. `npm run dev` to run in development mode